 The big attraction to this remote area is The Opinicon Hotel, a recently renovated and re-opened resort and marina.
-It’s a beautiful spot, with two good restaurants (one a pub, the other a bit fancier, same menu except for specials), an amazing ice cream parlor (incredible strawberries and cream in a home made waffle cone, a bit of heaven!), and spectacular gardens!
+It’s a beautiful spot, with two good restaurants (one a pub, the other a bit fancier, same menu except for specials), an amazing ice cream parlor (incredible strawberries and cream in a home made waffle cone, a little bit of heaven!), and spectacular gardens!

 The Opinicon Resort & Marina

 Our goal on the 22nd was to reach Confederation Basin in Kingston, Ontario, which was 31 miles away.
 While that distance is normally very doable, adding 8 locks to the equation slows the trip considerably.
 The trip was also slowed down due to narrow channels and the need to go slowly following other boats from lock to lock.
 The good news?
 It was a gorgeous trip!

 Rock cliffs, cows, cranes, kayaks and canoes along the Rideau Canal

-The Kingston Mills Locks (#47, 48, 49) are the last set of locks on the Rideau (a flight of three), we had to wait at the wall for about an hour, as there was a bit of a jam up at the lock.
+The Kingston Mills Locks (#47, 48, 49) are the last set of locks on the Rideau (a flight of three), and we had to wait at the wall for about an hour, as there was a bit of a jam up at the lock.
 Since we were the last to arrive, we were elected to wait!
 We were in no hurry, as the Kingston LaSalle Bridge just before Kingston closes for a dinner break, and reopens at 5:30 pm, so we knew we would be waiting when we got to Kingston anyway.